 Step 2 Pray and Read Bible Verses about Forgiveness

 We don’t always need or have the opportunity to talk through issues.
 It is a matter of using your faith muscles and focusing on Jesus’ great love for you.
 The superpower I mentioned is the Holy Spirit enabling you to learn how to forgive others.

 Step 3 Communicate with the Person

 When we can’t come to a resolution on our own, and when the relationship is important, talking to the person can help.
 Many times discussing a conflict helps minimize the offense and work toward reconciliation and growth.

 You discover in many situations, that the offense was an oversight or meant in love and the person did not mean to offend.
 But you must watch expectations and decide to forgive regardless of the outcome.

 Step 4 Set up New Boundaries

 All relationships need boundaries.
 Sometimes you have to communicate or adjust boundaries after a conflict.
 Overcoming a conflict and forgiving someone can make a relationship stronger and healthier and help clarify your boundaries in the relationship.

 “Forgiveness gives me boundaries because it unhooks me from the hurtful person, and then I can act responsibly, wisely.
 If I am not forgiving them, I am still in a destructive relationship with them.”

 Step 5 Release Your Pain to God

 We release the pain to God, even if it’s day by day, regardless of the person or the offense.
-God is the great physician who is able to free us from hurt feelings, so we are free to forgive others.
+God is a great physician who is able to free us from hurt feelings, so we are free to forgive others.

 Even when it is painful to be in someone’s presence who hurt you, we can eventually find peace.
 The choice to forgive others frees the bitterness that is trapped inside.